gas12241/Summative-2-Alvarado-Salinas-George/README.md

 relationship in the models, and how to shape that up in the GraphQL types.
 Big thanks to him.

+One thing I wasn't able to figure out by myself was how to get authors from publishers.
+This is something that Jessie Estrada showed me to do using the @SchemaMapping methods in the Graph Controller.
+He was the one who gave me the code granted he did say he got it from an office hours session.
+I waited til after the deadline to ask about it so that it wouldn't count towards my grade, but I still wanted to know how it worked.
+I also wanted it to work the way it was intended to.

 That is all for my README.
 If you have any more questions, please reach out to me at georgepitcher11@gmail.com.